Cold as Life

-Cold as Life is an American hardcore punk band based out of Detroit, Michigan, formed in 1988.
+Cold as Life is an American hardcore band based out of Detroit, Michigan, formed in 1988.
 Lyrical themes consisted of brutal depictions of the horrors of growing up and living in a city plagued with corruption, murder, drugs, depression and poverty, along with the tragedy of losing friends, family and bandmates to murder and drug abuse.
 Their shows were frequently violent, involving vicious fights that often included stabbings and beatings with various weapons.
-However, cold as life has a large "family" based following.
+However, Cold as Life has a large "family" based following.
 Stories of these shows would spread throughout the Midwest punk and hardcore communities, contributing to the band's notoriety.
-Cold as Life drew musical influence from such bands as Negative Approach, Sheer Terror, Discharge, 4 Skins, Cro-Mags, Black Sabbath and Slayer.
+Cold as Life drew musical influence from such bands as Negative Approach, Sheer Terror, Discharge, 4 Skins, Cro-Mags, Black Sabbath, and Slayer.

+History

 In early 2007, a reunion tour was organized by former members but featured Enzo D and Jake Bulldog (of fellow Detroit band Dogz of War) on vocals and Guitar instead of co-founder Jeff Gunnells.

 On June 4, 2013, Jeff Gunnells was sentenced to between 10 and 20 years in prison for armed robbery.

 Cold as Life reformed once again in 2015 and have played sporadically since.

+In 2021 the band's first record "Born To Land Hard” was released on vinyl for the first time through A389 Recordings.

+The band officially re-united in October 2023, playing a reunion show in their hometown of Detroit together with bands like Madball, Integrity and Terror.
+The band now consists of Jeff Gunnells (vocals and guitar), bassist Craig Holloway, guitarists Matt Martin and John Music, and drummer Jesse Wright.

+2023 also saw the re-release of their second album "Declination of Independence" on A389 Recordings.
+The record got remixed and remastered by Taylor Young and Brad Boatright.
+That same year Cold as Life released an album with recordings stretching from 1988 to 1993 called "In Memory Of Rodney A. Barger 1970-1993".